 Children are particularly susceptible to tonsillitis due to their developing immune systems and frequent close contact with other children in settings like schools and daycare centers.
 It is essential for parents to be aware of the contagious nature of tonsillitis and take necessary precautions to prevent its spread.

-What are the Symptoms of Tonsillitis?
+What Are the Common Signs of Tonsillitis?

 The symptoms of tonsillitis can vary depending on the cause and severity of the infection.
 Common symptoms include: